 Cherry Hill Workers’ Compensation Lawyers

 Anytime a workplace accident happens, there is potential for a catastrophic injury.
-While the injury itself can be life-altering, there is also the concern surrounding the financial ramifications of that injury.
+While the injury itself can be life-altering, there is also concern surrounding the financial ramifications of that injury.
 You may wonder how much you will have to pay in medical bills, or you may not be sure how long you will be out of work.
 However, companies must carry Workers’ Compensation insurance that will help pay the cost of your medical bills and reimburse you a portion of your lost wages.
+The experienced Cherry Hill workers’ compensation lawyers at DiTomaso Law can help.

 The Workers’ Compensation process is designed to be simple to execute so that the injured employee does not have to wait long to start receiving their payments.
 However, that is not always the case, as certain companies will try to deny or drag out a claim.
-When that happens, you should hire a Cherry Hill Workers’ Compensation lawyer who can represent you and help get the claims process moving.
+When that happens, you should hire our trusted work injury attorneys in Cherry Hill, NJ to represent you and help get the claims process moving.

 Workers’ Compensation is a type of no-fault insurance that most companies in New Jersey are required to hold that serves as protection for employees who are injured in the course of their job duties.
 As long as an employee is on the clock and performing services related to their job, they are eligible for Workers’ Compensation.
 They do not necessarily have to be on the premises of the company.
 For instance, if a person is injured while making delivery for a company, they still qualify for Workers’ Compensation.